-Your body relies on iron to carry oxygen to its cells.
-Without enough iron, your cells can starve for oxygen, causing a number of unpleasant symptoms.
-Too much iron can also result in uncomfortable symptoms.
+Your body relies on iron in red blood cells to carry oxygen to all its cells.
+Without enough iron, your red blood cells will be unable to supply enough oxygen.
+However, too much iron isn’t good for your body either.
 Both high and low iron levels may indicate a serious underlying problem.

-If your doctor suspects you are experiencing an iron deficiency or an iron overload, he or she may order a ferritin test.
-This simple blood test measures the amount of stored iron in your body, which can give your doctor an overall picture of your iron levels.
+If your doctor suspects you’re experiencing an iron deficiency or an iron overload, they may order a ferritin test.
+This measures the amount of stored iron in your body, which can give your doctor an overall picture of your iron levels.

 Your doctor may order a ferritin test if you have some of the following symptoms associated with low ferritin levels: